-Many of VAWA's protections to victims of domestic violence, dating violence, sexual assault and stalking involve action by the public housing agency (PHA), but some situations involve action by owners of assisted housing.
+Many of VAWA's protections to victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking involve action by the public housing agency (PHA), but some situations involve action by owners of assisted housing.
 The purpose of this notice (herein called "Notice") is to explain your rights and obligations under VAWA, as an owner of housing assisted through HOSWWA's HCV program.
 Each component of this Notice also provides citations to HUD's applicable regulations.